-APPENDIX B: SECURITIES TRADING POLICY AND GUIDELINES
+PART C: SECURITIES TRADING POLICY AND GUIDELINES

-This policy applies to all Directors, officers, employees, contractors and advisers (Scales people) of Scales Corporation Limited and its subsidiaries (Scales, the Company) who intend to trade in Scales' listed securities.
-In this policy 'trade' includes buying or selling listed securities, or agreeing to do so, whether as principal or agent, but it does not include subscription for, or the issue of, new securities.
+This policy applies to all Directors, officers, employees, contractors and advisers (Scales people) of Scales Corporation Limited and its subsidiaries (Scales, the Company) who intend to trade in Scales' quoted securities.
+In this policy 'trade' includes buying or selling quoted securities, or agreeing to do so, whether as principal or agent, but it does not include subscription for, or the issue of, new securities.